Hochelaga, Land of Souls: Release

 In February 2017, Seville International adopted the film for distribution.
 It was also selected for the Gala Presentations section at the 2017 Toronto International Film Festival.
 Festival organizers chose it for screening at the 22nd Busan International Film Festival in October 2017.
 At Camerimage in October 2017, Nicolas Bolduc competed for the Golden Frog Award.

 Hochelaga, Land of Souls premiered in Montreal at the Place des Arts on 6 September 2017, before TIFF.
 The event marked Montreal's 375th anniversary and commemorations of the 150th anniversary of Canada.
 A second screening that night at the Imperial theatre was attended by prominent Quebecois cultural figures Denis Villeneuve, Gilles Vigneault and Luc Plamondon, along with a speech by Ghislain Picard, the Assembly of First Nations of Quebec leader.
 While TIFF organizers would ordinarily wish to ensure a gala screening would be the premiere, Girard said president Piers Handling was sympathetic to Montreal seeing it first, given the subject matter.

 Before 25 September, the film was screening in Medicine Hat, Alberta in order for it to be eligible for the Academy Award for Best Foreign Language Film.
 A full theatrical release was planned for later in fall 2017.

 Reception

+Critical response

 In La Presse, Mario Girard hailed Hochelaga, Land of Souls as powerful and a meaningful way to mark Montreal's 375th anniversary.
 Girard especially cited its depiction of Indigenous peoples in Quebec.
 For Le Devoir, Odile Tremblay praised the film as beautiful and a story of reconciliation, giving fair weight to different sociological nations.
 Franco Nuovo of Radio-Canada described being overwhelmed by Hochelaga, comparing the cinematography to paintings and finding the abundant symbolism erased any dullness that the historic subject matter could have threatened.

 Dennis Harvey wrote in Variety that the film was "a worthy return to the strengths and ambitions of Thirty Two Short Films About Glenn Gould and The Red Violin".
 The Hollywood Reporter's John DeFore called the screenplay episodic and found hints the film suggests a vision of "all the region's inhabitants as a single human population".